MAY 4, 2020 9:15AM

 Dr. Sandy Jung, Ph.d., R.Psych.

 This workshop will focus on the practical application of a widely accepted theory of criminal conduct known as the Risk-Need-Responsivity (RNR) model in guiding offender management and rehabilitation.
 The RNR princples are well-supported by empirical research and endorsed by many correctional organizations across North America and other parts of the world.
-After summarizing the history of RNR and the science behind it, this presentation will focus on translating RNR principles into practice with adolescent populations; describe what that looks like; and examine the potential challenges of the implementation with youths.
-The goal is to offer practical tools to effectively implement these principles with youthful male sex offenders in both clinical practice and supervision.
+After summarizing the history of RNR and the science behind it, this presentation will focus on translating RNR principles into practice with adolescent populations; describe what that looks like; and examine the potential challenges of the implementation with youth.
+The goal is to offer practical tools to effectively implement these principles with youth who have engaged in sexually abusive behaviour in both clinical practice and supervision.

 - Explain the Principles for Effective Correctional Rehabilitation (RNR Model)